yiaktan/Secondhand_Concert_Tickets/Data_Wrangling_Steps.md

 ## 1.3 Outliers
 Max ticket prices included a lot of outlying values (Over 1000 events with max resale prices outside of 1.5\*IQR).
 Rather than drop these values and reduce the sample size, I instead chose to focus the analysis on minimum ticket prices.

+## 1.4 Categoires with Few Samples

+Categories with less than 50 samples were dropped (States, genres with less than 50 events)